Updated: Nov 21

 When you start a business the ATO doesn’t know how much tax you have to pay so they wait and wait and wait until you lodge your first ITR

-Once you lodge your first ITR in May 2022 you will be paying the 2021 tax WHAM plus prepaying the 2022 tax bill based upon 2021 DOUBLE WHAMMY and then,
+Once you lodge your first ITR in May 2024 you will be paying the 2023 tax WHAM plus prepaying the 2024 tax bill (based upon the 2023 ITR), when your June 2024 BAS comes flying in the door very soon after DOUBLE WHAM AND THEN,

 See the issue!!!
 So what's the answer?

-Calculate the tax as you go, using accounting software like Xero together with support from your accountant to help you calculate how much tax to hive away so you are ready to pay it when it’s due
+Calculate the tax as you go, using accounting software like Xero together with support from your accountant, to help you calculate how much tax to hive away so you are ready to pay it when it’s due (that's what biz savings accounts are good for 😉 or your mortgage offset, but beware there may be tax complications depending upon what structure you biz is using, if a company Div7A anyone?!)

 Alright, maybe tell me a little more about this PAYGI that you speak of … OK